-Does buying a house in the UK give me residency?
+Will buying a house in the UK give you residency?

 Purchasing a residential property in the UK will not give you residency in the UK.
 You can obtain residency via the usual route by living and working in the UK for five years or enter other investor visa programs, such as Tier 1 visa, to expedite the residency process.
 If you are interested in a UK residency, Lifestyle Property International has partnered with an international immigration company that advises citizens from around the world on their immigration matters.
 Click here to fill in a short visa service form to find out more.